boxedworks/ai-osrs-p/readme.md

 # Prompt usage:
 Type "!prompt " followed by your description to create a prompt.
 Include characters and locations into a scene by including their names.

 Including only one character will add a random selection of other characters into the scene.
 Including more than one character will only have those selected characters in the scene.
+Characters with an asterisk next to them are "hidden" characters; they will only appear if included in a prompt.

 Location names with a "/" mean you can use either name.
 Only one location can be used per prompt.
 If more than one is included, a random one is selected out of the locations provided.